-According to the EU Ambassador Christina Lassen during a visit to the Shouf Biosphere Reserve with European partners, the Italian Agency for Development Cooperation (AICS) and French Development Agency (AFD), "in our interdependent global ecosystem, where threats do not respect national borders and are exacerbated by climate change, we must collectively act to halt Lebanon's loss of its biodiversity.
+"In our interdependent global ecosystem, where threats do not respect national borders and are exacerbated by climate change, we must collectively act to halt Lebanon's loss of its biodiversity.
 Forests matter to each of us.
-They are important for rural development, for the environment (especially for biodiversity), for forest-based industries, bioenergy and also in the fight against climate change.
+They are important for rural development, for the environment, especially for biodiversity, for forest-based industries, bioenergy and also in the fight against climate change.
 None of us could imagine a future without forests and trees.
-This is why we have been working very closely with the Ministry of Agriculture and a wide range of Lebanese stakeholders (Municipalities, Universities and Civil Society organisations) on supporting afforestation activities, as well as the sustainable management of forest goods and services (e.g. eco-tourism).
-Several EU-funded interventions have also included forest biomass".
+This is why we have been working very closely with the Ministry of Agriculture and a wide range of Lebanese stakeholders (Municipalities, Universities and Civil Society organisations) on supporting afforestation activities, as well as the sustainable management of forest goods and services, such as eco-tourism.
+Several EU-funded interventions have also included forest biomass," said H.E.
+EU Ambassador Christina Lassen during a visit to the Shouf Biosphere Reserve with the European partners, the Italian Agency for Development Cooperation (AICS) and French Development Agency (AFD).

-The director of the French Development Agency, Mr. Olivier Ray, highlighted the importance of going beyond reforestation activities in environmental protection through public policies.
-AFD is currently supporting the 40 million trees programme of Lebanon by implementing 700 hectares of forests with 7 forestry associations, the Shouf Biosphere Reserve being one of them and engaging in adding 100 hectares of forest in this beautiful greenery, by planting 14 000 Cedrus Libani, the dazzling Lebanese Cedar tree, among 80 000 of all the species of this intervention.
+The director of AFD, Mr. Olivier Ray, highlighted the importance of going beyond reforestation activities in environmental protection through public policies.
+AFD is currently supporting the 40 million trees programme of Lebanon by implementing 700 hectares of forests with 7 forestry associations, the Shouf Biosphere Reserve being one of them.
+It is also involved in adding 100 hectares of forest by planting 14,000 Cedrus Libani, the dazzling Lebanese Cedar tree, among 80,000 of all the species of this intervention.

-Madame Noura Joumblat and the president of the Shouf Biosphere Reserve committee Mr. Charles Noujaim, were honoured to welcome the EU Ambassador, the Italian Ambassador and the EU Member States at a meeting in Maasser El Shouf.
-During this meeting and after a field visit to one of the restored lands, participants were able to see what was concretely achieved in forest management, socio-economic development and reforestation through EU support.
+Mrs. Noura Joumblat and the president of the Shouf Biosphere Reserve committee Mr. Charles Noujaim welcomed the EU Ambassador, the Italian Ambassador and the EU Member States at a meeting in Maasser El Shouf after a field visit to one of the restored lands.
+During the meeting, the concret achievements in forest management, socio-economic development and reforestation through EU support were presented.
 “I am proud to say that our work has created a momentum in the movement towards sustainable protection in the region and in Lebanon as a whole”, Mr. Charles said.

 To know more about the support that the EU and its Member States provide for reforestation in Lebanon, click here.